Akirazian/todo-list/README.md

-A simple todo list web application built with vanilla JS and webpack.
+A todo list web app built with vanilla JS and webpack.